An app on a smartwatch can be used to detect atrial fibrillation, providing a boost for the role of digital technology in healthcare.

 The watch operates using optical sensors that detect pulse waveforms passively to measure heart rate.
 Atrial fibrillation is identified by the detection of pulse irregularity.
 Following five confirmations of an algorithm that is suggestive of atrial fibrillation, the user is notified.

 Participants who received a notification based on the algorithm were advised to consult a telehealth doctor, following which they were either referred to urgent care or sent an electrocardiogram (ECG) patch for further monitoring.
-The results from the patch were reviewed by a telehealth doctor, with 90-day follow-up survey.
+The results from the patch were reviewed by a telehealth doctor, with a 90-day follow-up survey.

 Primary and secondary endpoints were measured for those who received notifications.
 The primary endpoint was atrial fibrillation >30 seconds as measured on the ECG patch for patients who received an irregular pulse watch notification.
 A co-primary endpoint was simultaneous atrial fibrillation on ECG patch and when the spot tachogram was positive for an irregular pulse among those who received a notification.
 Secondary endpoints were simultaneous atrial fibrillation on ECG patch with notification based on multiple tachograms and self-reported contact with a health care provider within three months following an irregular pulse watch notification.